IBM/platinum-demos/docs/tech-sales-enablement-creating-a-compliance-catalog-from-csv/demo-instructions.md

 ### Introduction

-In this demo, we will walk through how to create a compliance catalog from a csv.
+In this demo, we will walk through how to create a compliance catalog from a CSV.

-For our demo, we will download the concert toolkit, format a CSV with compliance controls and then run the concert toolkit to conver the csv into OSCAL json format.
+For our demo, we will download the Concert toolkit, format a CSV with compliance controls and then run the Concert toolkit to convert the CSV into OSCAL JSON format.

 ### **Pre-requisites**